mattygiles/SSH-Setup/Connect to github with ED25519 on Mac.md

-# Connect to github with ED25519
+# Connect to github with ED25519 on Mac

 Updated: 09/07/2022
 MacOS